scor/dgb/README.txt

 8. setup a cron job to run the backup every day or so, e.g. to run dgb every day at 11am:
    00 11 * * * cd /var/sites/dgb_instance/drupal; /usr/local/bin/drush dgb-backup
-   (adapt /usr/local/bin/drush to wherever your drush is located on your server).
+   (adapt /usr/local/bin/drush to wherever your drush is located on your server)

 Commands